robiiiiiiiiiiiin/Cellular-Automaton/README.md

 # Cellular Automaton

-A JavaScript Cellular automaton (or like like automaton) with some controlls to play with the life rules
+A JavaScript Cellular automaton (life like automaton) with some controlls to play with the life rules

 ## Installation